 Getting Started

-3. Maximize communication skills (a subjective score obtained from the interview)
+• Maximize communication skills (a score you give from the interview)

-Start the Rational Will and click the "Decision Matrix" button from the home screen.
+Start Rational Will and click the "Decision Matrix" button on the home screen.

 Rational Will start screen with a red arrow pointing at the central Decision Matrix button, which launches the tool for weighing options against weighted criteria.